i8degrees/nomlib/README.md

 Removal is provided by executing **make uninstall** within your current build directory.

+**IMPORTANT:** If you are building multiple target types with the generated MSVCPP or Xcode project files, each of these targets **must** be kept in separate build directories!

 ## Mac OS X Dependencies

 Required OS X version: 10.7